MicrosoftEdge/WebView2Feedback/specs/Workers.md

   /// Gets the service worker registration object associated with the specified scope.
   /// If a service worker has been registered for the given scope, it gets the
-  /// corresponding `CoreWebView2ServiceWorkerRegistration` object.
+  /// corresponding `CoreWebView2ServiceWorkerRegistration` object otherwise returns
+  /// nullptr.
   ///
-  /// The `scopeUri` parameter is a fully qualified URI that defines the range of URIs
-  /// a service worker can control.
-For example, if you registered a service worker
-  /// with a `scope` of '/app/' for an application at https://example.com/, you should
+  /// If the service worker is registered with a `scope` of '/app/' for an application
-  /// specify the full qualified URI i.e., https://example.com/app/ when calling this
+  /// at https://example.com/, you should specify the full qualified URI i.e.,
-  /// method.
-If the scope was not specified during registration, its default value
+  /// https://example.com/app/ when calling this method.
+If the scope was not explicitly
-  /// is the base URI of the application, e.g., https://example.com/.
+  /// specified during registration, you should use the directory where the service worker
+  /// script resides, for example, https://example.com/app/.
   ///
+  /// Refer to the [Host Name Canonicalization](#host-name-canonicalization) section for
+  /// details on how provided `scriptUri` normalization is performed.
+For example, `HTTPS://münchen.de/`
+  /// will be normalized to `https://www.xn--kfk.com` for comparison.
+  ///
   /// This corresponds to the `getRegistration` method of the `ServiceWorkerContainer`
   /// object in the DOM which returns a Promise that resolves to a `ServiceWorkerRegistration`
   /// object.
 See the [MDN documentation]
   /// (https://developer.mozilla.org/docs/Web/API/ServiceWorkerContainer/getRegistration) for more information.
   ///
-  /// If scopeUri is empty string or null, the completed handler immediately returns
+  /// If scopeUri is empty string or null or invalid, the completed handler immediately returns
   /// `E_INVALIDARG` and with a null pointer.
   HRESULT GetServiceWorkerRegistration(
       [in] LPCWSTR scopeUri